YOU'VE EARNED FREE SHIPPING & GIFTS!

 There’s another factor influencing mental health that’s often overlooked—where we live.
 Urban environments, with their fast pace and constant sensory overload, also play a critical role in shaping our brains.

-If you're interested to know how our surroundings are rewiring our brains, and what that means for both adults and children, you can read our next post, 'Our Brains in the City: The Neurobiological Effects of Urbanization', where we examine the research surrounding how living in cities affects mental health in ways you might not expect here.
+If you're interested to know how our surroundings are rewiring our brains, and what that means for both adults and children, you can read our next post, 'Our Brains in the City: The Neurobiological Effects of Urbanization', where we examine the research surrounding how city living affects mental health in ways you might not expect

 References: